-Cherries (Prunus avium), also known as sweet cherries, are a rich source of micronutrients with breast cancer chemopreventive properties, including melatonin, ursolic acid, and anthocyanins such as cyanidin-3-glucoside.
-Cherries also are a source of some dietary fiber and the flavonol quercetin.
+Cherries (Prunus avium), also known as sweet cherries, are a rich source of micronutrients with breast cancer chemopreventive properties, including ursolic acid and anthocyanins such as cyanidin-3-glucoside.
+Cherries also incorporate some fiber, melatonin, oleanolic acid and the flavonol quercetin.

-Tart or sour cherries (Prunus cerasus) are a superior source of melatonin (with approximately six times the melatonin content of sweet cherries) and also contain some beta-carotene.
+Tart or sour cherries (Prunus cerasus) are a superior source of melatonin (with approximately six times the melatonin content of sweet cherries).

 Few population studies have addressed the effects of consuming cherries on breast cancer.
 However, cherry extracts and cherry micronutrients have been shown to inhibit breast cancer growth, proliferation, migration and angiogenesis in cell and animal studies.

-Cherry extracts have been shown to inhibit the growth and proliferation of breast cancer cells.
+Cherry extracts have been reported to inhibit the growth and proliferation of breast cancer cells.
 For example, one study reported that dark sweet cherry extract inhibited the growth of both triple negative (ER-/PR-/HER2-) and HER2 overexpressing (HER2+) breast cancer cells without toxicity to normal breast cells.
-A 2020 study also demonstrated that dark sweet cherry extract suppressed tumor growth in a mouse model of ER-/PR-/HER2+ breast cancer.
+Another study demonstrated that dark sweet cherry extract suppressed tumor growth in a mouse model of ER-/PR-/HER2+ breast cancer.

 In addition, tart cherry extract has been shown to reduce bone loss in older women and to improve joint pain in women being treated with aromatase inhibitors.

-Cherries contain relatively high levels of anthocyanins (flavonoids that give them their intense red coloration), giving them antioxidant, anti-inflammatory and chemopreventative properties.
-For example, cyandin-3-glucoside has been shown to possess both chemopreventive and chemotherapeutic activity, and to enhance the treatment effects of Herceptin.
+Cherries contain relatively high levels of anthocyanins (flavonoids that result in intense red coloration), giving them antioxidant, anti-inflammatory and chemopreventative properties.
+For example, cyanidin-3-glucoside has been shown to possess both chemopreventive and chemotherapeutic activity, and to enhance the treatment effects of Herceptin.

 Delphinidin, an anthocyanidin found in tart cherries, has been shown to block epidermal growth factor receptor (EGFR) signaling in breast cancer cells.
 EGFR is expressed at high levels in at least 30% of breast cancers and is associated with a poor prognosis.
 Delphinidin has also been demonstrated to induce apoptosis (programmed cell death) in HER2+ breast cancer cells and to inhibit angiogenesis and migration of triple negative breast cancer cells.
 Generally speaking, tart or sour cherries have higher concentrations of anthocyanins than sweet cherries.